-Are you looking how to make a healthy side dish to effortlessly go with your meals?
+Are you looking for how to make a healthy side dish to go with your meals effortlessly?
 We’ve got you covered.
-Be it a dinner party or brunch, this Purple Sweet Potato Recipe is sure to leave you in awe.
+Whether it is a dinner party or brunch, this purple sweet potato recipe will leave you in awe.
 There are many side dishes available, but we present a rare blend of taste with health.

 Purple Sweet Potato

-Purple sweet potatoes come from a large family of potatoes; these sweet potatoes are also called Stokes and are more popular in Japanese culture.
+Purple sweet potatoes come from a large family of potatoes; these sweet potatoes are also called Stokes and are more prevalent in Japanese culture.
 In Japan, they are popularly known as Okinawa sweet potatoes.
-With a history of being gifted to and grown by farmers, these potatoes are sure to make a space in your tummy’s heart.
+With a history of being gifted to and grown by farmers, these potatoes will surely make space in your tummy’s heart.

-Grown in the soils of a curious farmer and thankfully reaching us, potatoes come in all different shapes, sizes and colors.
+Grown in the soil of a curious farmer and thankfully reaching us, potatoes come in all different shapes, sizes, and colors.
 Yes, colors too.
-This recipe shows us how to cook purple potatoes, but you can try these with yellow, red, and the most popular white potatoes.
-Purple potatoes are not only a healthy alternative but are also low in fat, calories, highly nutritious, rich in vitamin C and potassium.
+This recipe shows us how to cook purple potatoes, but you can try these with yellow, red, and, the most popular white potatoes.
+Purple potatoes are not only a healthy alternative but are also low in fat and calories, highly nutritious, and rich in vitamin C and potassium.

 The presence of high amounts of Anthocyanin and carotenoids gives these potatoes their purple color.
 These antioxidants help protect us from free radicals that can damage our DNA and cause oxidative stress.
 Ready within a small time fragment of 30-40 minutes, the purple sweet potato recipe is sure to leave you with the taste of a lifetime.

 - You can use melted ghee or cooking oil instead of butter.

 - Ghee will add a homely yet rich flavor.
 Ghee also holds very high nutritional value helping with digestion and faster metabolism, whereas oil will add to the shine and crispiness of the veggies.